Research

 Academic Articles

-Steve Choi, Mitu Gulati, Matthew Jennejohn & Robert Scott, Contract Production in M&A Markets, Univ. of Pennsylvania Law Review (forthcoming 2023)
+Steve Choi, Mitu Gulati, Matthew Jennejohn & Robert Scott, Contract Production in M&A Markets, Univ. of Pennsylvania Law Review (2023)

 Matthew Jennejohn & Gordon Smith, Delaware's Frontier, Univ. of Penn.
-Journal of Business Law (forthcoming 2023)
+Journal of Business Law (2023)

 Matthew Jennejohn, The Transactional Dynamics of Fragile Markets, Journal of Law & Contemporary Problems (2022)